mparno/fenics-web/source/programmers-reference/cpp/la/PETScObject.rst

 .. cpp:class:: PETScObject

-    This class calls SubSystemsManger to initialise PETSc.
+    This class calls SubSystemsManager to initialise PETSc.

     All PETSc objects must be derived from this class.